"Your Customer Should Be

 Know your customer,

 This simple idea ignites ROI.

 Yes, even before Coke put the world atop a mountain and showed it how to sing in harmony: small business owners crawled out of bed before sunrise to create some of the worlds more customer centric businesses the world had ever known.

-The young man was my uncle, and each morning he’d open the door to his small business hours before his customers stirred from their warm beds.
+The young man was my uncle, and each morning he’d open the door of his small business hours before his customers stirred from their warm beds.

 Web content that's unique, useful, and updated:

 Once the windows and the door were gleaming he would arrange the window displays by adding and subtracting new candy creations along with the seasonal objects he'd made by hand.
 He’d then open for business with a flip of the sign hanging on the door.

 I asked Uncle Pete more than a few times why?
 Why did he spend over an hour each morning before opening the candy store cleaning the glass and creating new window displays?
 Pete told me those two things he repeated each morning let the customer know he cared about them as well as his business.
 Always Know Your Customers Needs.